Anvesh464/Web_APP_Test/Pilot Testing/JWT_TestCases_Detailes.md

 ## 2. **WT authentication bypass via flawed signature verification**

 This lab uses a JWT-based mechanism for handling sessions.
 The server is insecurely configured to accept unsigned JWTs.

-To solve the lab, modify your session token to gain access to the admin panel at /admin, then delete the user carlos.
+To solve the lab, modify your session token to gain access to the admin panel at

-You can log in to your own account using the following credentials: wiener:peter

-Tip: We recommend familiarizing yourself with how to work with JWTs in Burp Suite before attempting this lab.
+/admin, then delete the user carlos.

 References:

 -   https://portswigger.net/web-security/jwt

+**Steps:**

+1. Log in with the provided credentials: `wiener:peter`.
+2. Intercept the `GET /my-account` request and decode the JWT.
+3. Change the `alg` value in the header to `none`.
+4. Modify the `sub` claim in the payload to `administrator`.
+5. Remove the signature part of the token, leaving the trailing dot.
+6. Send the modified token to access the admin panel at `/admin`.
+7. Delete the user `carlos` to complete the lab.

 ![img](media/efa213f9e5df48435401fb8af16b4e80.png)